Last Updated on 3 weeks by Sachin G

 # nmcli con show --active

-(d) It will show general status of Network Manager.
+(d) It will show the general status of the Network Manager.

 # nmcli general status

-(e) Now nmcli will show configuration of connection through below command.
+(e) Now nmcli will show the configuration of the connection through below command.

 # nmcli con show “CONNECTION NAME or UUID”